MontanaFlossCo/Flint-Documentation/guides/getting_started.md

 ## Overview

 In order to use Flint you need to build the framework and add it and its dependency to your project.

+If you're not ready to start using Flint in your own projects, you can check out the [FlintDemo](https://github.com/MontanaFlossCo/FlintDemo-iOS) iOS sample project with support for Handoff, Siri Prediction & Siri Shortcuts, as well as the Flint UI debug feature browser, timeline browser and so on.

 ## Carthage — the recommended way